The 66th festival kicks off on June 5

-The Sydney Film Festival returns for its 64th year with 288 thrilling, fascinating and entertaining movies you won't find at the multiplex.
+The Sydney Film Festival returns on June 5 with more fascinating, thrilling and entertaining movies you won't find at the multiplex.

-The Ritz Cinema in Randwick this year joins the list of venues hosting the festival, bringing great cinema to the eastern suburbs.
-As always the State Theatre will be the epicentre of the action, with screenings also occurring across the CBD, Newtown, Cremorne and Western Sydney.
+As always the State Theatre will be the epicentre of the action, with screenings also occurring across the CBD, Newtown, Cremorne, Randwick and Western Sydney.

 Some just-announced highlights include Michael Winterbottom’s new film The Wedding Guest, which stars Dev Patel as a contractor employed to kidnap a woman on the eve of her marriage.

 Robert Pattinson, Juliette Binoche and André 3000 star in a peculiar and kinky sci-fi movie for director Claire Denis, High Life, playing astronauts on board a doomed deep-space mission.

 Two documentaries are bound to cuase a stir.
 The Final Quarter documents AFL champion footballer and Indigenous leader Adam Goodes’ public call-out of racism.
 Meanwhile, the 40-years-in-the-making Amazing Grace utilises never-before-seen footage shot by Sydney Pollack of a 1972 performance by Aretha Franklin.
 The legendary live show was recorded for Franklin's Grammy Award-winning album Amazing Grace.

 PJ Harvey fans will flock to see A Dog Called Money, a documentary that follows Harvey during the recording of the 2016 album The Hope Six Demolition Project.